shenjiangqiu/learngpubook/main.typ

 Through this example, you can click any link to the detailed chapter if you want to learn more about a specific topic.
 Like #link(<ssh>)[SSH], #link(<python-conda>)[Python,Conda,pytorch], #link(<slurm>)[SLURM], and #link(<basiccmd>)[Basic Linux Commands] etc.

+*Please read and follow @examples carefully*, and follow the links to the detailed chapters if you want to learn more about a specific topic.

 If you have any questions, please feel free to contact me (Jiangqiu Shen) at `jshen2@mtu.edu`.

-= A Step By Step Example
+= A Step By Step Example <examples>
 == Create your GPU Application<write>
 === Install Python and PyTorch Locally
 A fast way to get started is using #link(<python-conda>)[Conda] to create a python environment and install PyTorch.